AdobeDocs/analytics.en/help/import/data-sources/manage.md

 ![Manage](assets/manage.png)

 The topmost data source is always [!UICONTROL Web Beacon].
-This is the data source that you use for typical data collection through AppMeasurement.
+This data source is what you use for typical data collection through AppMeasurement.
 It cannot be edited or deactivated.

 Each data source has the following options:

 * **[!UICONTROL Restart Processing]**: Restarts data source processing that previously stopped due to errors.
 Processing continues until the next error is encountered.
 Data Sources halts processing of a Data Sources file only when you select **[!UICONTROL Stop processing on errors]**.
 * **[!UICONTROL Complete Processing]**: No longer used - this button was only used for [Full processing data sources](full-processing-eol.md).
 * **[!UICONTROL Stop processing on errors]**: A checkbox that instructs the processing server to halt when it encounters an error.
 The data source does not resume processing until you select **[!UICONTROL Restart Processing]**.
-When data sources encounters a file error, it notifies you of the error.
+When a data source encounters a file error, it notifies you of the error.
 Adobe moves the file with the error into a folder called `files_with_errors` on the FTP server.
 After you have resolved the problem, resubmit the file for processing.
 * **[!UICONTROL Configure]**: A link that takes you through the Data sources creation wizard for this data source.
 This wizard lets you rename the data source, or reconfigure the variables automatically included when downloading a template file.
 * **[!UICONTROL FTP Info]**: A link that takes you to the last step of the Data sources creation wizard where FTP credentials are displayed.